The Most Important Student Trait Your District is Overlooking

 Every classroom teacher can give you the names of students who match these rubric descriptors.
 And for students who aren’t yet proficient with some of these curiosity traits, the rubric paints a picture of how they can grow into proficiency and beyond.

 Tools like these can help us bring curiosity out of obscurity and ensure we don’t ignore it any longer.
 What we assess and report about student learning communicates to students exactly what we value.
 If we value curiosity, then we need to develop and use more tools like this one.
+To take a deeper look at how this curiosity rubric can be incorporated into classrooms, access our Practical Guide to Cultivating Curiosity.

 What's Next in this Blog Series